-Approved Indirect Cost Rate for State-Funded Grants Example:
+Negotiated Indirect Cost Rate Examples for State-Funded Grants than 20%

-In this example, the approved rate listed in the RFP is 10% of the grant award.
-The Grantee's ICRP is equal to 15%.
-In this example, the ICRP exceeds the approved rate as stated in the RFP.
-The grantee would add all direct costs and multiply this amount by 10%.
+In this example, the Grantee's NICR is 15%, which is the maximum amount that can be claimed for grant fund reimbursement.
+Therefore, the grantee would add all direct costs and multiply this amount by 15% for the total amount of indirect costs that can be claimed using grant funds.
 The following budget table displays the amount budgeted for indirect costs in greater detail: